-The financial statements were approved by both the Pensions Committee on 13 June 2018 and Audit and Risk Assurance Committee on 19 June 2018.
+The financial statements were approved by both the Pensions Committee on 17 June 2019 and Audit and Risk Assurance Committee on 19 June 2019.
 The financial statements are signed under delegated authority of the Board.
-They were also noted at a meeting of the Board on 12 July 2018.
+These will also be noted at a meeting of the Board on 9 October 2019.
 There are no adjusting events that need to be recognised in the financial statements after the net asset statement date.